 Troy Clifford, president of Ambulance Paramedics of BC, submitted a letter of support as part of Reliance’s rezoning package.

 “It is critical for emergency responders and frontline workers to live in the communities in which they serve, especially if there is a natural disaster like an earthquake, which requires immediate and coordinated emergency response.
 In recent years, employers in downtown Vancouver have increasingly stated that housing affordability challenges have affected their ability to recruit and retain staff.”

 A 2019 housing report by the Vancouver Board of Trade found that 73 per cent of employers say housing affordability has affected their ability to recruit and retain employees.

 The concept for the residential tower was put together by Hariri Pontarini Architects of Toronto, with IBI serving as the local executive architect.
 The all-rental tower would include ground-floor retail — primarily intended for a restaurant — as well as second-floor commercial space.

 Stovell says he’s hopeful the city’s planning department and its new director will advance this project, and council will prioritize and approve it due to the scarcity of workforce housing and rentals downtown.

-Earlier this week, Vancouver Mayor Kennedy Stewart told the Vancouver Sun he was committed to clearing a backlog of rental housing proposals currently before the city, representing thousands of units and billions of dollars in investment.
-City council recently approved his proposal for an “internal development application and permitting modernization task force,” which will make recommendations on how to improve the process and share data with council and the public.
+Vancouver city council recently approved an “internal development application and permitting modernization task force,” which will make recommendations on how to improve the process and share data with council and the public.